 The PLANC (Programming Language ND Computers) is designed as a highlevel systems programming language.
 It is a member of the ALGOL/PASCAL family of block structured languages.
 PLANC is used mainly for writing systems software such as operating systems and compilers.
-It has been defined in a machine-independent manner and machine-dependent features (eg. data allocation strategies, interfaces to programs in other languages) for particular machines will be specifically noted in this manual.
+It has been defined in a machine-independent manner and machine-dependent features (e.g. data allocation strategies, interfaces to programs in other languages) for particular machines will be specifically noted in this manual.

 In the late 60's and early 70's many computer scientists and software developers identified the 'software crisis'.
 One trend from this recognition of problems and difficulties in software development was that using assembly languages for large software projects was inadequate.

 The first move was more extensive use of macro processors to create single language constructs which gave more powerful facilities to an assembly language, in a reliable and consistent way.
-The next step was to develop 'middle-level' languages, primarily for systems programming, but with features similar to the popular highlevel languages, eg. Fortran, Cobol and Algol.
-A notable middle-level language was PL360, developed by N. Wirth for the IBM S/360, and was the forerunner of PASCAL which is very widely used now.
+The next step was to develop 'middle-level' languages, primarily for systems programming, but with features similar to the popular high-level languages, e.g. FORTRAN, COBOL and ALGOL.
+A notable middle-level language was PL360, developed by N. Wirth for the IBM S/360, and was the forerunner of Pascal which is now very widely used.

-The early 70's saw the emergence of PASCAL, BCPL, BLISS, C and other languages designed for writing systems software such as compilers and operating systems.
-Some of these developments had as a side benefit, fairly straightforward techniques for implementation on various hardware.
-System software development began to escape from the exclusive province of the hardware manufacturers.
-Further, these languages extended some areas in which the previous high-level languages were limited or simply did not have, eg. data structures and the so-called structured programming control mechanisms IF-THEN-ELSE, CASE and DO-WHILE etc. This has also affected the recent development of general-purpose languages, namely some of the particular features specified for Fortran 7? and Ada.
+The early 70's saw the emergence of Pascal, BCPL, BLISS, C and other languages designed for writing systems software such as compilers and operating systems.
+Some of these developments produced as a side benefit, fairly straightforward techniques for implementation on various hardware.
+System software development thus began to escape from the exclusive province of the hardware manufacturers.

+Further, these languages extended some areas in which the previous high-level languages were limited or simply did not have, e.g. data structures and the so-called structured programming control mechanisms IF-THEN-ELSE, CASE and DO-WHILE etc. This has also affected the recent development of general-purpose languages, namely some of the particular features specified for FORTRAN 77 and ADA.

-1.1 PLANC LANGLIAGE OVERVIEW
+1.1.
+PLANC LANGUAGE OVERVIEW

-This chapter is a detailed overview of the FLANC language and should enable programmers to read and understand PLANC programs.
-A detailed presentation of PLANC will appear in later chapters, for those who wish to write large complex programs and systems or to interface to programs and systems written in PLANC.
+This chapter is a detailed overview of the PLANC language and should enable programmers to read and understand PLANC programs.
+A more detailed presentation of PLANC will appear in later chapters, for those who wish to write large complex programs and systems or to interface to programs and systems written in PLANC.

-1.2 A SIMPLE PLANC PROGRAM
+1.2.
+A SIMPLE PLANC PROGRAM

-PLANC programs are structured into modules and routines; the routine concept, as will be seen, is a broad one compared with other programming languages.
+PLANC programs are structured into modules and routines; the routine concept, as will be seen later, is a broad one compared with other programming languages.

 But first a simple example.
-The program below consists of a module mudpie which contains a routine mprog, of the special routine type, main program, for specifying the entry point at execution time.
+The program below consists of a module mudpie which contains a routine mprog, of the special routine type, main program, that must be used for specifying the entry point at execution time.
 The program also contains some examples of simple declarations, a standard routine, and the use of the assignment operator.